 We use leverage in an attempt to increase potential returns to our stockholders.
 However, the use of leverage may also have the effect of increasing losses when economic conditions are unfavorable.
 We generally borrow between eight to 12 times the amount of our equity, although our investment policies require no minimum or maximum leverage.
+For purposes of this calculation, we treat our trust preferred securities as an equity capital equivalent.
 We use repurchase agreements to borrow against existing mortgage related securities and use the proceeds to acquire additional mortgage related securities.